warren-fisher/daltimetable/README.md

 - Sharing a selection of class(es) with friends via a link

 ## Planned features
+- In share link remove any terms from the term selector if there are no classes in that term
 - Ability to remove class from selection (perhaps a list of selected classes)
 - Make it look much better
 - Improve responsiveness so that it is usable on a wider range of devices